-- 7. The following statements are extracted from the "ATTACHMENT TO" in variance file (VAR 96-079): - "...On behalf of the Applicant, Quentin P. Tomich, we submit the following data/guidelines relating to annual rainfall statistics, as extracted from various sources:
+"...On behalf of the applicant, Joella B. Nakamura, we submit the following data/guidelines relating to annual rainfall statistics, as extracted from various sources:

-We submit a reduced map of "Water-Resources Investigations Report 95-4212" denoting Active rain-gaging stations and mean annual rainfall contours.
+Attached herewith, please find a reduced map of "Water-Resources Investigations Report 95-4212" denoting Active rain-gaging stations and mean annual rainfall contours.

-We have indicated there on the approximately project site and its proximity to the closest active rain gage: (State Key No.)...
+We have indicated thereon the approximate project site and its proximity to the closest active rain gage:

+VOLCANO HAUNANI (State Key No. 55)